 Your doctor can help you manage any other conditions you have that may also increase your risk of blood clots, such as:

 - high cholesterol.

-Your doctors and nurses will give you advice about any lifestyle changes you can make to help to reduce your risk.
+Your doctors and nurses will give you advice about any lifestyle changes you can make to help reduce your risk.
 They usually advise you to:

-- stop smoking, if you smoke
+- give up smoking, if you smoke

 - drink plenty of fluids

 - reduce or manage stress.

 Most people with ET are treated with aspirin tablets.
 Aspirin affects the way platelets stick together and helps prevent blood clots.
 Drugs that prevent clots are called anti-platelet drugs or blood thinners.
 Aspirin does not affect the number of platelets in the blood.

 One of the side effects of aspirin is an increased risk of bleeding and ulcers in the stomach.

 If you are taking aspirin, ask your doctor for advice about painkillers.
 Certain types of painkillers, such as ibuprofen, may not be suitable for you while you are taking aspirin.